Long-Term Disability Lawyers

 How do you file a claim for long-term disability benefits?

 Most employer-sponsored plans have specific procedures that must be followed in order to file a claim for long-term disability benefits.
 Once a claim is filed, and then the claims administrator, which is usually an insurance company, has a certain amount of time to investigate and make a decision on the claim.
 If the claim is denied, then an individual usually has the right to challenge the decision through an administrative appeal.
 An individual’s rights and the procedures that must be followed for the appeal are specified in the ERISA statute and the benefit plan.
 If an individual’s claim is ultimately denied through the available administrative appeals, then the only recourse is to file a lawsuit under the ERISA statute.

-Most individuals are able to file a claim for long-term disability benefits without the help or assistance of a disability attorney in North Carolina.
+Most individuals are able to file a claim for disability benefits without the help or assistance of a long-term disability attorney in North Carolina.
 Frequently, personnel from the employer’s human resources or benefits department can help an employee get the process started by filing a claim.
-However, if the claim is denied, then an individual should seek the advice and counsel of an attorney experienced in long-term disability cases.
+However, if the claim is denied, then an individual should seek the advice and counsel of a long-term disability lawyer.
 This is because the administrative appeal process is fraught with traps and pitfalls.
 The single most important pitfall is the failure to develop the administrative record during the appeal process.
 If this happens, then a case can be irreparably harmed for future litigation.
 This is because the administrative record is generally the only evidence a reviewing court will consider and the record is closed at the end of the administrative appeal process.
 Consequently, a claim has to be prepared for litigation during the administrative appeal process.

 Daggett Shuler can help you with your long-term disability case!